Halo 5: Guardians: Campaign

 In contrast to the push for larger set pieces, 343 Industries wanted characterization to remain important, with the difference between the veteran Blue Team and newly-formed Osiris providing a contrast.
-Speaking about Cortana's fate in Halo 4, O'Connor stated that Halo 4s story was focused on the effect that Cortana's sacrifice and loss would have on the Master Chief.
+Speaking about Cortana's fate in Halo 4, franchise development director Frank O'Connor stated that Halo 4s story was focused on the effect that Cortana's sacrifice and loss would have on the Master Chief.
 He also noted that this effect would be reflected in Halo 5: Guardians, with a story that explores how the Master Chief copes with loss and memories.

 The team set out to make a different Halo campaign than the pattern of previous Halo games.
-Rather than having the level design team build out the levels and then have the art and character teams do their own passes, the various teams had frequent meetings to react to and build off each others' work.
+Rather than having the level design team build out the levels and then have the art and character teams do their own passes, the various teams had frequent meetings to react to and build off each other's work.
 Holmes recalled that while during Halo 4 343 Industries had been building up its team simultaneously with developing the game, with Halo 5 the team focused on establishing the core gameplay foundation early on.
 Combat was focused around spaces called "bowls", with enough action for four players in a fireteam, as well as offering different tactical options to defeat opponents.
-The team prototypes a number of Spartan abilities that ultimately were pared back, including a double jump.
+The team prototyped a number of Spartan abilities that ultimately were pared back, including a double jump.
 To encourage players to use the new Spartan abilities, the level designers hid secrets like better weapons, alternate routes, and audio logs in spots only reachable by boosting over gaps or knocking down cracked walls.

 On the departure from the Xbox 360 hardware, Ross noted that the Xbox One allowed 343 Industries to broaden the game's scope, as its matchmaking and four-player online campaign co-op modes utilize the console's dedicated server support.
 The co-op player count prompted the studio to work at increasing the number of enemies and sense of scale.
 To support the drop-in/drop-out co-op, 343 Industries built a dynamic AI system for the fireteam companions to assist the player when a session is played alone.